accuRx Batch Messaging is part of accuRx Plus - a premium tier of accuRx Desktop. Learn more about accuRx Plus, including how to get access here.

 Can I suggest a new SNOMED code?

 Yes!
-Simply chat to our support team (click the chat icon in the bottom right).
+Please chat to us using the chat icon in the bottom right!

 Can a patient send a free text response to a batch message?